svg-sprite/svg-sprite/docs/command-line.md

 ### Inlined shape dimensions

-To get the shape dimensions inlined into the main shape CSS rules, you need to pass an empty dimension class prefix.
+To get the shape dimensions inlined into the main shape CSS rules, you need to pass an empty dimension selector suffix.
 There are two ways of doing so:

 ```bash
 $ svg-sprite -cD out --css-dimensions "" --ccss assets/*.svg